 The law prohibits the disclosure of the identities of rape victims.
 In situations where the images of rape victims including the images and videos of rape are published on the electronic media to make sure the silence of the victims and to intimidate other women, then they can file a case under this section.

 According to Foucault (1980), the technology uses power in a sophisticated and classy way.
-It makes it easier for us to access a full grip of the knowledge of victimization of women.
+It makes it easier for us to access a full grip of the knowledge of victimisation of women.
 In unison this power of technology has also influenced the relationships on the ground of gender, even leading to the singling out of women.
-Online harassment which is now days known from garden-variety names, like name-calling, trolling, doxing, open and escalating threats, vicious sexist, racist, and homophobic rants has become an ordinary part of the online life, and it colors the experiences of many web users.
+Online harassment which is now days known from garden-variety names, like name-calling, trolling, doxing, open and escalating threats, vicious sexist, racist, and homophobic rants has become an ordinary part of the online life, and it colours the experiences of many web users.
 But these aren’t just words on a screen; these threats have frightening and alarming echoes in the real world.